Ovide-g/Ovide-g/README.md

 ## 🚀 About Me

 At Raritan Valley Community College, *I am a student*.
 Currently, I am in a program for computer programming and interface design web development.
 Coding is something I am passionate about learning.
-I am currently working on improving my README file using Markdown.
-At the moment, I am learning JavaScript and Object Oriented Programming.
+Right now, I'm working on improving my README file using Markdown.
+JavaScript and Object Oriented Programming are currently two subjects I am learning.
+As a web developer student, I enjoy working with HTML and CSS, Jamstack, Markdown.

+### Fun fact:
-+ Fun fact: Foreign money is something I collect.
+ + Foreign money is something I collect.

 ## Acknowledgements